-For road and transmission line networks, the acceptable distance from a project to these lines has been set by three experts from Georgia and must not exceed 30 kilometres (km) from a road and 100 km from the transmission line for solar PV and onshore wind.
-As for the minimum distances, for solar PV power plants they are generally set at 0.1 km from the road network and 0.1 km from the transmission line network.
+For road and transmission line networks, the acceptable distance from a project to these lines has been set by two experts from Colombia and must not exceed 50 kilometres (km) from a road and 200 km from the transmission line for solar PV, and 50 km from a road and 200 km transmission line networks for onshore wind.
+As for the minimum distances, for solar PV power plants they are generally set at 0.05 km from the road network and 0 km from the transmission line network.
 For large wind turbine generators, the minimum is 0.3 km from both road and transmission line networks, to account for the average tip height (hub height plus rotor radius) (ENA, 2012), (see Table 1).
 Scoring system